monix/monix-bio/docs/comparison.md

 Why Monix:
 - *Richer API.* Monix has a larger, more discoverable API (no syntax imports).
-- *Fewer implicits.* Monix needs `Scheduler` only when executing the effect.
-Cats-Effect IO needs `ContextShift` (for any concurrent operator) or `Timer` (for sleeping) depending on the situation.
-It also depends on `Cats` syntax a lot which requires basic familiarity with this library and type class hierarchy.
+- *Fewer implicits.* Monix only needs a `Scheduler` when executing the effect.
+Cats-Effect IO needs a `ContextShift` (for any concurrent operator) or a `Timer` (for sleeping) depending on the situation.
+It also heavily depends on `Cats` syntax which requires basic familiarity with the library and type class hierarchy.
 - *Better Thread Management*.
 Cats IO is missing an operator like [executeOn](http://localhost:3000/monix-bio/api/monix/bio/BIO.html#executeOn(s:monix.execution.Scheduler,forceAsync:Boolean):monix.bio.BIO[E,A]) which ensures that the task will execute on a specified thread pool.
 Cats IO can only guarantee it up to the first asynchronous boundary.